 Who will benefit?

-The entire campus and local community.
-Traditionally a popular spot for students, their families and alumni to take pictures, this area now pays greater tribute to Appalachian’s founders and its 120-year history.
+The entire campus and local community benefit from this project.
+Traditionally a popular spot for students, their families and alumni to take pictures, this area now pays greater tribute to App State’s founders and its nearly 125-year history.

 How does it support UNC System Goals and Metrics?